quipucords/quipucords/docs/source/man.rst

 Use the ``qpc source`` command to create and manage sources.

 A source defines a collection of network information, including IP addresses or host names, SSH ports, and SSH credentials.
-The SSH credentials are provided through reference to one or more authentication profiles.
+The SSH credentials are provided through reference to one or more credentials.
 A discovery and inspection scan can reference a source so that the act of running the scan is automatic and repeatable, without a requirement to reenter network information for each scan attempt.

 Creating and Editing Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a source, supply one or more host names or IP addresses to connect to with the ``--hosts`` option and the authentication profiles needed to access those systems with the ``--auth`` option.
+To create a source, supply one or more host names or IP addresses to connect to with the ``--hosts`` option and the credentials needed to access those systems with the ``--cred`` option.
 The ``qpc source`` command allows multiple entries for each of these options.
 Therefore, a single source can access a collection of servers and subnets as needed to create an accurate and complete scan.

-**qpc source add --name=** *name* **--hosts** *ip_address* **--auth** *auth_profile* **[--sshport=** *ssh_port* **]**
+**qpc source add --name=** *name* **--hosts** *ip_address* **--cred** *credential* **[--sshport=** *ssh_port* **]**

 ``--name=name``